dotnet/iot/src/devices/Gpio/README.md

-# GPIO Driver for Special Chip
+# GpioDriver for other boards

 This project contains some **full function(PULL-UP, PULL-DOWN)** generic GPIO drivers, and it can provide faster GPIO access.